MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/hropenabentrywithresolvedrow.md

 ---
 title: "HrOpenABEntryWithResolvedRow"
-description: Describes HrOpenABEntryWithResolvedRow provides syntax and parameters.
+description: The HrOpenABEntryWithResolvedRow automatically gets the emsabpUID from the resolved row and opens the entryID.
 manager: soliver
 ms.date: 03/09/2015
 ms.audience: Developer